Dr Quek Boon Kiat

 Deputy Executive Director, Singapore Institute for Clinical Sciences (SICS)

-Co-Lead, Social Sciences and Technology Horizontal Technology Programme Office
+Co-Lead, Social Sciences and Technology Horizontal Technology Coordinating Office

 Department Director and Senior Scientist, Social and Cognitive Computing Department, Institute for High Performance Computing